TylerYep/wolfbot/README.md

 Wolf Theory: Choose statements that do a good job, not necessarily the absolute best ones.

-# Future Development Todos
-* Host on AWS
-* UI and secure move API
-* Multiple Statements
-* Unit testing
-* Player can accept 0 parameters? just multiply to make list.
-* Wolf_inds isn't used in stats

 # File Dependency Tree
 Simplified version (some cycles exist)